 The Morain Fen trail and the Hidden Lake trail are both located south of Hammel Road and provide 3 miles of trail for snowshoeing.
 The trail head for these trails along with other classic style ski trails is located next to the Cedar Ridge restroom building.

 The Ski Center (Golf Starter Building) features classic-style and skate-style ski rentals and a heated lounge, restrooms, and snacks.
-Groups of 10 or more can make arrangements to rent skis during the week.
 Dogs are not allowed on ski trails.
 Snowshoes are not available at the Ski Center.

 |Full Equipment Package||Adult: $15|